developer-srish/FaceCore/README.md

 Yes.

-All faces inside an image are detected.
+Multiple faces are supported in detection, recognition, and swapping.

 ---